holoviz/panel/doc/explanation/components/reactive_html_components.md

 ```

 In a notebook dependencies for this component will not be loaded unless the user explicitly loads them with a `pn.extension('material-components')`.
 In a server context you will also have to explicitly load this extension unless the component is rendered on initial page load, i.e. if the component is only added to the page in a callback you will also have to explicitly run `pn.extension('material-components')`.

-## Building custom Bokeh models

-The last approach to extending Panel with new components is to write custom Bokeh models.
-This involves writing, compiling and distributing custom Javascript and therefore requires considerably more effort than the other approaches.
-Detailed documentation on writing such components will be coming to the developer guide in the future.